starknet-io/starknet-p2p-specs/p2p/starknet-p2p.md

 The messages described in this section are specified [here](./proto/pool_sync.proto).

 When a new node (re-)joins the network, it should synchronize its transaction pool as well.
-The node should connect to peers that support transaction propagation capability, i.e. maintain transaction pools.
+The node should connect to peers that support transaction propagation capability, i.e., maintain transaction pools.
 At this point it should send and receive the transaction hashes it currently maintains in the pool - the `KnownPooledTransactions` message.
 This message contains the _hashes_ of the transactions known in the pool.
 Limit on number of hashes is up to the node.

 A node receiving a set of new transaction hashes can filter out the set of transactions it already knows.
 At this point it can ask for the transactions it doesn't recognize from its peers.
-This is the `GetPooledTransactions` message, containing the hashes of the transaction it wishes to learn about.
+This is the `GetPooledTransactions` message, containing the hashes of the transactions it wishes to learn about.

 A response to `GetPooledTransactions` is the `PooledTransactions` message, containing the requested `Transaction` information.
 The order of the returned `Transaction` objects must be the same as the order of the requested hashes (in `GetPooledTransactions`).
-A responding node may impose a lower limit on the returned transactions, i.e. return less transactions than requested.
+A responding node may impose an upper limit on the returned transactions, i.e., return less transactions than requested.
 The requesting node can then request these hashes again.

 Transactions that are not in the pool, even if their hash was announced in `KnownPooledTransactions`, should not be returned.
 It is ok to return an empty list in `PooledTransactions` if none of the requested hashes is in the pool.